How to Reconcile Two Sets of Data in Excel (9 Ways)

 How to Reconcile Two Data Sets in Excel Using New Window Option

-Lastly, we can highlight any differences between the two datasets as shown in the screenshot below.
+We can highlight the differences between the two datasets, as shown in the screenshot below.

 How to Reconcile Two Data Sets in Excel Using New Window Option